-- The carburettor governs the engine speed via the throttle.
-Air/ fuel are mixed in the carburettor.
+- The carburetor governs the engine speed via the throttle.
+Air/ fuel are mixed in the carburetor.
 The air/fuel mixture is adjustable.
-To take advantage of the saw's maximum output the setting must be correct. - Adjusting the carburettor means the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil used. - The carburettor has three adjustment possibilities: L = Low speed jet.
+To take advantage of the engine's optimal output the setting must be correct. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburetor has three adjustment possibilities:

+L = Low speed jet.
 H = High speed jet.

 T = Adjustment screw for idling.

-speed and a richer mixture give a lower engine speed.
-The T screw regulates the idling speed.
-If the screw T is turned clockwise this gives a higher idling speed; anticlockwise a lower idling speed.
+- The fuel quantity required in relation to the air flow, provided by opening the throttle, is adjusted by the L and H-jets.
+If they are screwed clockwise the air/fuel ratio becomes leaner (less fuel) and if they are turned counter-clockwise the ratio becomes richer (more fuel).
+A leaner mixture gives a higher engine speed and a richer mixture give a lower engine speed. - The T screw regulates the idling speed.
+If the screw T is turned clockwise this gives a higher idling speed; counterclockwise a lower idling speed.